 If your doctor suspects you have it or you may have it, they can help you manage it throughout pregnancy to reduce the risk of long-term liver illness for both you and your baby.

-If you are pregnant and concerned about your and your baby’s health, visit a proficient gynecologist in Delhi like Dr. Hrishikesh Pai.
+If you are pregnant and concerned about your and your baby’s health, visit a proficient ivf specialist in Delhi like Dr. Hrishikesh Pai.

 During the consultation, Dr. Hrishikesh Pai will examine you and ask about the symptoms you are experiencing.
 If Dr. Pai suspects you have an infection or ailment based on your symptoms, he may recommend specific tests for a more thorough diagnosis.
 He will help you control your symptoms by recommending the safest and most effective treatment based on your test results.